 The way we take the distress out of issues in our past is to stop the ideas recurring and the way to do that is to bring them to some sort of resolution.
 While an issue remains unresolved then worry will bring it back into our mind and we keep looping through it time after time.
-But if an issue is brought to some kind of closure then it isn’t brought back for further consideration.
+But if an issue is brought to some kind of closure then it stops being brought back for further consideration.
 There are different ways of dealing with unresolved issues and these divide the problem into three parts; things I have done that only hurt me, things I have done that hurt others, and things others have done that hurt me.
 Make three lists of these instances, one for each heading, but make certain that you are listing all the significant events.
-You aren’t looking for all of the bad thangs that you’ve done in your life or all the bad things that have happened to you, you are only recording the ones that as you recall them give you a significant and adverse emotional reaction.
+You aren’t looking for all of the bad thangs that you’ve ever done in your life or all the bad things that have happened to you, you are only recording the ones that as you recall them give you a significant and adverse emotional reaction.
 You should list the events that both pop up frequently and that make you squirm inside or get angry or frustrated.
 These will not necessarily all be directly related to drinking.
 The events that cause the biggest distress are the ones that we least want to expose, but they are also the most important, so make sure that you’re not omitting to record the very events that are the most important to deal with.
 These lists are for you alone so do not leave off the ones that are the most difficult to mention.
 Be completely honest with yourself here because what you least want to record are the ones that cause you the most distress and these are the ones that most urgently need addressing.
-Equally do not distract yourself with every little thing that has ever happened: if it doesn’t keep coming back or doesn’t hurt then there is no need to fix it.
+Equally do not distract yourself with every little thing that has ever happened.
+If it doesn’t keep coming back or doesn’t hurt then there is no need to fix it.

 Recording all the things that need to be brought to resolution is hard to do and it is confronting.
 Do not expect to get all of the problems on paper straight away; expect to add a few over time.
 But really, do not leave off the ones that are the hardest to acknowledge because these are the ones that most urgently need to be brought to resolution.
-These are the ones that will steer you back to drinking.
+These are the ones that will most strongly steer you back to drinking.

 When you have the lists then rank the events in each list from most to least distressing.
 Now you are ready to start closing some of these off.
 But before you do that take a moment to notice that the lists are not without end.
-The problem is not limitless, it is finite, and one by one we can take the hurt from these.
+The problem is not limitless, it is finite, and one by one we can take the pain from these.